 Event Information: Celebrating the Scientific Legacy of NASA and Apollo

 Wichita State University and the Wichita Space Initiative are pleased to announce a symposium and student competitions celebrating the scientific legacy of NASA and the Apollo program.
 The event is funded through the NASA Kansas Space Grant Consortium.
 It will be free and open to the public, taking place on Saturday, October 19, 2019.
-It will feature three sessions of talks, a keynote lecture, as well as competitions open to Kansas middle school, high school, and college students.
+It will feature two sessions of talks, a keynote lecture, as well as competitions open to Kansas middle school, high school, and college students.

 Photo credit: Smithsonian Institution